Arktos Media

 Arktos Media is a publishing company known for publishing authors of the European New Right, as well as translating European far-right literature into English.
+It has been described by historian Mark Sedgwick as a "radical-right publisher".

 History

-Arktos was founded in India in 2009 by Swedish businessman and former active neo-nazi Daniel Friberg and John B. Morgan, an American editor.
+Arktos was founded in India in 2009 by Swedish businessman and former active neo-Nazi Daniel Friberg and John B. Morgan, an American editor.
 The company launched in 2010, then relocated to Sweden in 2014 and Hungary in 2015.
 Friberg had previously distributed white power music and Nazi paraphernalia before starting the company.
 His stated goal was to create a Swedish parallel to American alt-right media.